Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 The road follows the no-mans land between the Tajik and the Chinese borders.
 Built by the Russians, the fence runs almost parallel to the Pamir Highway.
 At several locations, the wooden posts are missing.

 “This is called the Russian Forest,” our guide informs us.
 “There’s no wood in the area and whenever the locals need material for their houses, they steal it from the fence.”
-Indeed, when we arrive at our accommodation, we discover a post was used to support the gate.
+Indeed, when we arrived at our accommodation, we discovered a post was used to support the gate.

 We occupy the only homestay in Karakul.
-Several other groups of travellers, as well as a few couples, also spend the night here.
+Several other groups of travelers, as well as a few couples, also spend the night here.

 The sunsets over the peaks at the shores of the lake are stunning.
-Unfortunately, the wind blows fiercely and forces us to go back inside before the mesmerising light spectacle is over.
+Unfortunately, the wind blows fiercely and forces us to go back inside before the mesmerizing light spectacle is over.

 Shortly after you leave Karakul, you’ll cross the border and exit Tajikistan.